Zack-Jep/myTest/README.md

 Try running java -version, if it doesn't work.
 Check that you also have a java JDK in your environment variable Path.
 If you don't, download a JDK from https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 java SE Development Kit -> windows x64 or x86 depending on your system.
-Install, then follow the steps above and do the same thing for the JDK.
+Install, then follow the steps above to add the JDK to  your environment variable.
 The JDK is usually located under C:\Program Files\Java (unless you changed it) and the path should be:
 C:\Program Files\Java\jdk1.8.0_181\bin